5 Benefits of an Inverter Air Conditioner

 What is an inverter air conditioner and why is it regarded as being better than a non-inverter model?

 Essentially, the difference is in the compressor technology.
-In a standard air conditioner, the compressor operates until it reaches the set temperature and it stops.
+In a standard air conditioning unit, the compressor operates until it reaches the set temperature and it stops.
 It starts again when the temperature goes up and the unit must work to cool the room down again.

-However, the compressor in an inverter air conditioner doesn’t stop and start.
+However, the variable speed compressor in an inverter air conditioner doesn’t stop and start.
 Instead, it slows down the speed so that the room temperature remains constant once it reaches the target temperature.

+Inverters control the temperature rather than playing catch up.
 This means that the motor doesn’t have to start up again – which is often noisy – and an inverter is not always playing catch-up with the target temperature.
-That’s the main feature of inverter AC – its ability to control its compressor motor speed.
+That’s the main feature of inverter systems – its ability to control its compressor motor speed (using natural magnetic force).

 Let’s take a look in more detail at five of the many advantages of using inverter air conditioning technology.